microsoft/factored-segmenter/README.md

 ```
 HYDROXYCHLORIQUINE|ci|wb|we
 ```
-Factored Segmenter also supports subword units.
+For rare words or morphological variant, FactoredSegmenter also supports subword units.
 A subword unit is used when a word is unseen in the training, or not seen often enough.
-Factored Segmenter relies on the [SentencePiece](https://github.com/google/sentencepiece) library for determining suitable subword units.
+FactoredSegmenter relies on the SentencePiece library for determining suitable subword units.

 For example, the "hydroxychloroquine" might be rare enough to be represented by subwords, such as "hydro" + "xy" + "chloroquine", it would be represented as a sequence of four tuples:
 ```